emontoya2/emontoya2.github.io/_pages/stats.md

 + a data scientist
 + a actuary
 + a market researcher
-+ in pursuing a field that will involve data?
++ in pursuing a field that will involve data

 ## Why study statistics?